lmc2179/lmc2179.github.io/drafts/bad_day.md

 Number of newsletter opens -

-Possible distributions with the same mean
+Possible distributions with the same mean (poisson, skellam, nbinom, uniform, geom(1./50)

 Similar examples: Anomaly detection (if the process is serially uncorrelated)